cooperhsiung/echoey/README.md

 Since handler and middlewares are executed by chained, un promiseed function will break the promise chain

-:heavy_check_mark: It is commended to write middleware in this way
+:smiley: It is commended to write middleware in this way

 ```typescript
 function testMid(next: handlerFunc) {